LorenzoGiannuzzo/BESS-Optimization/README.md

 - `objective_function.py`: Defines the objective function for the optimization.
 - `requirements.txt`: Lists the dependencies required to run the project.
 - `utils.py`: Utility functions used across the project.
+- `PV.py`: Import data related to the PV size and production.